ryanapierce/pair-trading-algorithm/oral_exam_questions.md

 ### Question 505.4.3

-Explain what p-hacking is and why it’s a bad thing.
+### Explain what p-hacking is and why it’s a bad thing.

+P-hacking could lead to analysts to believing there is a strong statistical relationship, however the strength of the relationship is a result of the sample, the method used, or decisions made by the researcher.

 ### Question 505.4.4